 - Answer "no" to graduate student status if you’re not working toward your second degree.

-- List the current marital status of your custodial parent (the one with whom you reside and whose information is listed on the FAFSA), even if they are divorced or remarried.
+- List the current marital status of your custodial parent, the parent you reside with and whose information is listed on the FAFSA, even if they are divorced or remarried.

 - Use your permanent mailing address on the application, not your campus or summer address